aidin36/tocc/docs/source/index.rst

 Who Needs Tocc?
 ===============
-Traditional file systems are very limit for classifying files.
+Traditional file systems are very limited for classifying files.
-All you have is some directories.
+All you have are some directories.
 Imagine that you want to store your photos on your hard drive.
-How you're going to categorize them?
-By the date they taken?
-Then what if you want to find photos taken on a specific location?
+How are you going to categorize them?
+By the date they were taken?
+What if you want to find photos taken on a specific location?
 Or photos of a specific person?
 Or if you're a photographer, you may also want to search your photos by the techniques you used.